deepmodeling/deepmd-kit/doc/train/training.md

     400      1.36e+01    1.32e+01      1.07e-02    2.07e-03      4.29e-01    4.19e-01    1.0e-03
     500      1.07e+01    1.05e+01      2.45e-03    4.11e-03      3.38e-01    3.31e-01    1.0e-03
 ```
-The file contains 8 columns, form right to left, are the training step, the validation loss, training loss, root mean square (RMS) validation error of energy, RMS training error of energy, RMS validation error of force, RMS training error of force and the learning rate.
+The file contains 8 columns, form left to right, are the training step, the validation loss, training loss, root mean square (RMS) validation error of energy, RMS training error of energy, RMS validation error of force, RMS training error of force and the learning rate.
 The RMS error (RMSE) of the energy is normalized by number of atoms in the system.
 One can visualize this file by a simple Python script:

 ```py
 import numpy as np